forem/forem/docs/self-hosting.md

   section.
 These licenses are specific to the Forem/DEV project, and may not extend to self-hosted versions.

-### I want to start up my own entity using the Forem codebase, how can I help?
+### I want to stand up my own entity using the Forem codebase, how can I help?

 - You can help us to generalize the code by removing DEV-specific language and images and replacing them with environment variables or database tables as